One Good Thing by Jillee

 Directions:

-Start by cleaning and processing your vegetables.
-The veggies and herbs listed above will yield a good basic stock, but you can add other vegetables depending on what you have access to!
-Roughly chop larger veggies into big chunks.
+Clean the vegetables and chop them into large pieces, if needed.
+(The veggies and herbs listed above will yield a good basic stock, but you can use other vegetables depending on what you have!)

 Homemade Chicken (Or Veggie) Stock

-Pour the water into your Instant Pot, then add all your chopped veggies and herbs.
+Pour the water into your Instant Pot and add the chopped veggies and herbs.
 (Don’t add the salt just yet.)

 Homemade Chicken (Or Veggie) Stock